nodejs/node/doc/guides/timers-in-node.md

 ## Clearing the Future

-What can you do if you need to cancel a `Timeout` or `Immediate` object?
+What can be done if a `Timeout` or `Immediate` object needs to be cancelled?
 `setTimeout()`, `setImmediate()`, and `setInterval()` return a timer object that can be used to reference the set timeout, immediate, or interval object.
 By passing said object into the respective `clear` function, execution of